gvwilson/thirdbit/src/fiction/cloudherd/index.md

-if you were a condor on a clear day, or two days' hard match if you were a soldier, rain pounded on a hundred waxed cotton tents pitched with almost mathematical precision in a next square.
+if you were a condor on a clear day, or two days' hard match if you were a soldier, rain pounded on a hundred waxed cotton tents pitched with almost mathematical precision in a neat square.
-Each was meant to hold four people, but had five, sex, or even seven crowded into them.
+Each was meant to hold four people, but had five, six, or even seven crowded into them.
 Some slept and some tried to
 while others knit,
 mended their gear,